appium/appium-ios-device/README.md

 * [iPhone Wiki](https://www.theiphonewiki.com/)

 > **Note**
-> This module is used and tested by [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver), which expects macOS as the host paltform with Xcode.
+> This module is used and tested by [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver), which expects macOS as the host platform with Xcode.
 > Some features may only work partially on other platforms.

 ## Usage